rambodas/rambodas/README.md

 ### 💬 Let's Connect

-📍 Based in India 🇮🇳
+📍 Based out of Bengaluru (Bangalore), India
 🔗 [LinkedIn](https://www.linkedin.com/in/anurag-das-893175b6/)
 🧠 Always exploring the intersection of AI, strategy, and storytelling.